cghiban/django-playground/README.md

 #### TODO:

-    [x] - create tool to fetch data from NCBI
-    [x] - create tool to perform regexp searches
-    [] - compress storred data (gzip) and handle searches from gzipped FASTA files [x] - make use of celery w/ redis for search
-    [] - add a SearchForm and use this instead of what we do in search::views::search [] - refactor the search to make use of some Ajaxy calls [] - save search results, on disk, and link to them as text files
+    [] - compress storred data (gzip) and handle searches from gzipped FASTA files [] - add a SearchForm and use this instead of what we do in search::views::search [] - refactor the search to make use of some Ajaxy calls [] - save search results, on disk, and link to them as text files